knuxzq/knuxzq.github.io/content/authors/admin/_index.md

 website: ""
 ---

+Hello, my name is Ziqiang Xu.
+I was born in 2002 and am currently a second-year Master’s student in the Department of Robotics & Intelligent Systems Engineering and the AI Convergence Security program at Kyungpook National University.
+I am conducting my research under the supervision of Professor Bubryur Kim at the Artificial Intelligence Application Lab.
+During my undergraduate studies, I had the great honor of collaborating with and receiving guidance from Professors Xiwang Yang and Yingliang Zhao.

-Hello!
-I'm Ziqiang Xu, born in 2002, a second-year Master’s student at Kyungpook National University, majoring in Robot and Smart System Engineering and AI Safety Convergence.
-My research interests include AI, deep learning, computer vision, image processing and so on.
+My research interests include artificial intelligence, deep learning, computer vision, image processing, and related fields.

-Now, I have completed projects such as:
+I have completed several projects, including:

-1.A laboratory management system based on WeChat Mini Programs
+A Laboratory Management System Based on WeChat Mini Programs – Undergraduate Thesis (2023)
-[Undergraduate thesis] (2023)

-2.Green space detection and quantification in remote sensing images based on ViT
-[submitted to a journal] (2025)

-3.Astronomical object recognition based on deep learning
-[being further expanded] (2025)
+Green Space Detection and Quantification in Remote Sensing Images Based on ViT – Submitted to a journal (2025)

+Astronomical Object Recognition Based on Deep Learning – Currently being further developed (2025)

-Currently, I’m working on Detection and analysis of cosmic resources based on image data.
+At present, I am working on the detection and analysis of cosmic resources based on image data.

+You can find more detailed information in my [CV](static/uploads/resume.pdf).